SamirTalwar/monospacedmonologues.com/content/posts/2016-02-23--docker-part-two--images-and-containers.md

 When we run a container, any output to STDOUT or STDERR is sent directly back to the client.
 This is very useful for short-lived tasks, but if we want to run a web server, we don't necessarily want to leave a terminal window open to capture the output.
 Fortunately, Docker also captures the output in a log file, which we can query using the `docker log` command.

 Try it.
-I'm using the name of my container, *sharp_wozniak*, here, but you should substitute it for your own.
+I'm using the name of my container, <em>sharp_wozniak</em>, here, but you should substitute it for your own.

     $ docker logs sharp_wozniak

 You should see exactly the same output as you saw before.
-This becomes more useful when running a container in *detached mode* using the `--detach` or `-d` flag:
+This becomes more useful when running a container in _detached mode_ using the `--detach` or `-d` flag:

     $ docker run -d hello-world